Saturday 15 June 2013, 2:00pm

 These films portray a range of personal experiences transformed by events, location, and circumstance.
 Cultural and domestic constraints are exposed via narration as disparate as an interior monologue and a legal document.
 Anecdotes are recounted alongside unrelated scenes, or described obliquely, with unexpected affinities and surprising emphases.

-Selected by Esther Harris, an artist & curator based in London. estherharris.com
+Selected by Esther Harris, time-based media conservator based in London.

 106 River Road connects the recorded document to the generated artefact, which move together upon a two-way timeline between the literal and the abstract.